MicrosoftDocs/appcenter-docs/docs/quickstarts/android/test.md

 2. Paste it into terminal while in the project directory.

+> [!NOTE]
+> `--app-path` should point to a mobile app apk and `--build-dir` should point to where the test apk is located at.

-3. Navigate into **sampleapp-android/app/build/outputs/apk**.
+1. Navigate into **sampleapp-android/app/build/outputs/apk**.

-4. Copy the pathname and replace the placeholder text `pathToEspressoBuildFolder` in the custom command with the pathname text.
+2. Copy the pathname and replace the placeholder text `pathToEspressoBuildFolder` in the custom command with the pathname text.

-5. Copy the pathname to **app-debug-androidTest.apk** and replace the placeholder text `pathToFile.apk` in the custom command with the pathname text.
+3. Copy the pathname to **app-debug-androidTest.apk** and replace the placeholder text `pathToFile.apk` in the custom command with the pathname text.

-6. Run the command.
+4. Run the command.
 You will see the tests begin to run.

-7. In App Center, click **Done** to close the panel.
+5. In App Center, click **Done** to close the panel.